starandtina/frontend-interview-questions/README.md

 * Events - how to use them and the major differences between IE and the DOM event models?
 * XMLHttpRequest – what it is, how to perform a complete GET request, how to detect errors?
 * JSON – what it is, why you'd want to use it, how to actually use it, implementation details?
 * Promise - what it is, and why we need that?
-What problems it solve?
+What problems do it solve?
 * Using only a single event handler on the parent, detect a swipe left and a swipe right and alert() which direction was swiped.
 * Write an example of a closure in javascript.
-It doesn't matter what the code does, as long as it shows a closure being created.
+It doesn't matter what the code does, as long as it shows a closure is created.
 * Difference between `document.write` and `innerHTML`.
 * How `delete` operator works in JavaScript?
 What exactly can and cannot be deleted and why.
 * How does prototypal inheritance work?
 * What defines a closure?
 * How does the meaning of this keyword change?
-* How does one use apply/bind/map/filter/call?
+* How does one use to apply/bind/map/filter/call?
 * Say how would you describe the flow-control steps of this program?
   ~~~JavaScript
   makeAjaxRequest( url, function(response){ alert( "Response: " + response ); } );